-"SF" bug items refer to the Firebird bugtracker on SourceForce.
-"QC" bugs refer to the InterBase section of the bug tracker on Borland's Quality Central.
+"SF" bug items refer to the old Firebird bugtracker on SourceForge.
+"QC" bugs refer to the InterBase section of the bug tracker on Borland's Quality Central; "CORE-nnn" bugs refer to the more recent Tracker (http://tracker.firebirdsql.org).